leonardaguanta/bbbvideocontest/dev/wp-content/plugins/nextgen-gallery/readme.txt

 * NEW : Adding Autocomplete field to TinyMCE Popup and Album page
 * NEW : More methods for XMLRPC interface
 * Changed : New hooks for gallery table (THX to Alexander Schneider)
-* Changed : Introduce jQuery dialog as new UI element
+* Changed : Introduce jQuery dialog as new UI element for WordPress gallery plugin
 * Changed : Call TinyMCE window via admin-ajax
 * Bugfix : Better support for SSL blogs
 * Bugfix : Install/Upgrade failed when table prefix contain captial letters